 The pension portion of any retirement benefit is paid from the Pension Fund of the System.
 The governmental unit employing the member must annually appropriate and contribute the amount of current-year pension assessment.
-MGL Chapter 32 requires that systems be on an actuarially determined funding schedule to be fully funded by 2040.
-Under the current funding schedule, the System will be fully funded by 2036.
+Chapter 32 of the MGL requires Massachusetts retirement systems to adopt funding schedules designed to reduce the unfunded actuarial liability of the system to zero no later than June 30, 2040.
+The System adopted Section 22d of Chapter 32 in April of 1989.
+The System's current funding schedule is designed to reduce the unfunded actuarial liability to zero by 2036.